 Type a different value or use the spin control to adjust the number of seconds to wait.
 The range of acceptable values is 15–45 seconds.
 The default is 30 seconds.

-Set Abandon Rate to the maximum percentage of abandoned calls allowed for the campaign.
+Set Compliance Abandon Rate to the maximum percentage of abandoned calls allowed for the campaign.
 Enter a value with the precision to the tenths of a decimal, for example, enter 0.2, 3.1, or 4.0.
 The default value is 5.0.

 Use the Contact List box to select a list of contacts for this campaign to dial.
 To filter the list, type all or part of a name.
 If you select an unassignable list, an error message indicates why.
 A contact list is invalid if: